Drum Spider Arm Crack

 When to Call a Professional

-If the issue persists after completing all steps above, the problem may involve the sealed refrigerant system, a failed main control board, or wiring that requires specialized diagnostic equipment.
-Contact a licensed appliance technician — attempting sealed-system repairs without EPA 608 certification is illegal and unsafe.
+If the issue persists after completing all the steps above, the problem may involve a failed main control board, a worn drive motor or bearing assembly, or wiring that requires specialized diagnostic equipment.
+If that’s the case, contact a licensed appliance technician — and be sure to shut off both the hot and cold supply valves before any work that opens the fill circuit.

-“`htmlHow Much Does This Repair Cost?
+How Much Does This Repair Cost?

 A replacement drum spider arm for the LG WM9000HVA typically costs between $40 and $90 in parts alone.
 Professional repair services usually charge $150 to $300 once you factor in the service call fee and labor.
 Tackling this repair yourself can save you $100 or more while restoring your washer to full working order.

-“`Frequently Asked Questions
+Frequently Asked Questions

 How do I know if my LG WM9000HVA drum spider arm is cracked?